ZuluDelta117/cse210-05/README.md

-# Cycle Cycle is a game where the players try to cut each other off using cycles that leave a trail behind them.
+# Cycle is a game where the players try to cut each other off using cycles that leave a trail behind them.

 # Rules
 Rules